anilzen/hybrid-AI/content/authors/Babadi/_index.md

 ---
 # Display name
-title: Wolfgang Losert
+title: Behtash Babadi
-first_name: Wolfgang
+first_name: Behtash
-last_name: Losert
+last_name: Babadi

 weight: 10

 # Username (this should match the folder name)
 authors:
-  - Losert
+  - Babadi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor
+role: Associate Professor

 # Organizations/Affiliations
 organizations: